DHTMLX/scheduler-docs/data/timeline_view.md

 {{note Please pay attention that you can't specify the ignored interval equal or larger than the common interval set for the timeline.}}

-For instance, if you set a one-day interval for a timeline and try to "ignore" some day via the **ignore_timeline** property, it won't work.
+For instance, if you set a one-day interval for a timeline and try to "ignore" some day via the **ignore_{viewName}** property, it won't work.
 Scheduler will show the ignored day, although without rendering a scale with events for it.

 To skip the "ignored" interval in the described case, you need to dynamically change the **x_length** setting in the **scheduler._click.dhx_cal_next_button** function.
 For example, to ignore weekends